Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

 1. Create a csv file, right click GameEngine.Tests project and select add a new item add Text file Name it `TestData.csv` after you create the file right click file and got to properties and under copy file change to always to avoid file not found error.

-2. Add Data to the comma seperated csv file
+2. Add Data to the comma separated csv file

 ```Json
 0,100